BarlowR/barlowr.github.io/content/projects/Outdoor_Gear/Ski_Traverse_Pack/Design.md

 * Snack/Waterbottle pocket on front straps
 * Sternum strap

 My first ski pack used 1000d Cordura for the side panels for it's abrasion resistance, and that had worked very well in withstanding constant abuse from the edges of my skis.
-I found some 500d Cordura in a black camo print on sale at Rocky Woods, and decided to use it as the first primary fabric of the pack.
+I found some 500d Cordura in a black camo print on sale, and decided to use it as the first primary fabric of the pack.
 I went with an X-Pac VX07 for the rest of the main panels.
 When I first got into making gear, I had purchased some blaze orange Gutermann Mara thread on sale, and the blaze orange color has been an accent in most of my work since then.
 The blaze orange choice here was a bit of a nod to that.
 In my previous work, I've skewed towards earthy tones or monochrome, but I've been interested recently in doing more work in bright, vibrant colors.

 {%- include photo.html
     path="photos/AvyPocket.png"